danlmcosta/danlmcosta/README.md

-- 👋 Hi, I’m @danlmcosta
+- 👋 Hi, I’m @danlmcosta/Daniel
-- 👀 I’m interested in ...
-Programming
+- 👀 I’m interested in Programming
-- 🌱 I’m currently learning ...
-CS50x
+- 🌱 I’m currently learning CS50x
-- 💞️ I’m looking to collaborate on ...
-I don't know
-- 📫 How to reach me ...
-Uh, maybe trying to contact to me

 <!---
 danlmcosta/danlmcosta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.